chuckreynolds/Selfish-Fresh-Start/readme.txt

 Tags: clean, fresh start, new install, clean admin, curly quotes, remove meta box, remove widgets, editor, profile fields, no smilies, no trackbacks, no pings, self pings, organize, declutter, clutter, theme editor, rsd links, wlw manifest links, shortlink, dashboard widgets, quick press, dashboard news, remove edit menu, remove editor, remove plugin editor, remove theme editor, aim, jabber, yim
 Requires at least: 3.0
 Tested up to: 4.4
-Stable tag: 1-beta
+Stable tag: 1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Built to run on EVERY install you have, fresh start removes unneeded admin clutter and sets up the needed settings for every site.

 == Description ==
-This WordPress plugin removes some, in my opinion, unused crappy dashboard, post & page widgets, fixes formatted curly quote problems, checks for and nukes Hello Dolly, removes junk header tags including the generator tag for extra security, removes update notifications for non-admins, removes old user profile fields like aim, prevents self pinging, removes smilies and trackbacks, and a few other settings that nobody needs either.
+This WordPress plugin removes some, in my opinion, unneeded crappy dashboard, post & page widgets, fixes formatted curly quote problems, checks for and nukes Hello Dolly, removes junk header tags including the generator tag for extra security, removes update notifications for non-admins, removes old user profile fields like aim, prevents self pinging, removes smilies and trackbacks, and a few other settings that nobody needs either.
 This is built to be very generalized so it'll work with every site as a good clean-up fresh start and help keep clients out of the edit menus.

 If you think you'd like to contribute via Pull Request: [Develop Branch on Github](https://github.com/chuckreynolds/Selfish-Fresh-Start/tree/develop)